AIR-Bench/AIR-Bench/docs/submit_to_leaderboard.md

 # Submit to Leaderboard

-The AIR-Bench is designed to be a closed-book benchmark.
-The golden truth is kept private.
+The initial version `AIR-Bench_24.04` is designed to be a closed-book benchmark, where the golden truth is kept private for users.
 We provide a leaderboard for participants to submit the top-k search results of their models and compare their performance with others.
 The leaderboard is hosted on the HuggingFace Hub.

+However, according to the feedback from the community (refer to [issue #26](https://github.com/AIR-Bench/AIR-Bench/issues/26)), users could not know the evaluation results until they submit their models’ search results to the leaderboard.
+It is not user-friendly for users to iterate their models’ performance.

+Therefore, for the latest version `AIR-Bench_24.05`, we **split the queries into test set and dev set**.
+The golden truth of the dev set is provided to users, so that users could evaluate their models’ performance on the dev set by themselves.
+The golden truth for the test set is still kept private for users to submit their models’ search results to the leaderboard.

+To **evaluate your models on the dev set**, please refer to [here](https://github.com/AIR-Bench/AIR-Bench/blob/main/scripts#5-compute-metrics-for-dev-set-optional). *We will contribute the dev set to [MTEB](https://huggingface.co/spaces/mteb/leaderboard) to help the users compare their models with other models*.

-To submit your model to the leaderboard, please follow the steps below.
+To **submit your model to the leaderboard** for evaluating on the test set, please follow the steps below.

 ## Installation